-The road safety audit is commonly used in the United Kingdom, Australia and the United states.
-It is mainly done by a team of competent professionals which could include highway safety engineers, highway design engineers, law enforcement, etc.
+Road safety audit is a systematic and proactive approach for checking the road safety implications.
+It could be done for a proposed road or an already existing road.
+The road safety audit is commonly done in the United Kingdom, Australia and the United states mainly by a team of competent professionals which could include highway safety engineers, highway design engineers, law enforcement, etc.

 In carrying out this audit, two important questions should be asked: